fleetdm/fleet/handbook/company/product-groups.md

 The Account Executive (AE) schedules this meeting before Fleet commits to one or more new customer promises.
 It's meant to streamline communication and encourage getting the best product decisions.

+If the buyer (aka the "Santa") hasn't reviewed the price in the first order form or we don't have a date attatched to the promise(s), then we're not ready for this call.

 **Participants:** AE, SC, and Head of Product Design.  (+ temporarily: CRO)

 **Agenda:**